 Collection Protocol Description Plugins The Plugins collection is a generic collection framework for collecting events using external scripts written in other languages.
-RSA currently provides collection for Amazon Web Services (AWS) CloudTrail and Microsoft Azure. • AWS : Collects events from Amazon Web Services (AWS) CloudTrail.
+RSA currently provides collection for Amazon Web Services (AWS) CloudTrail and Microsoft Azure.
+AWS: Collects events from Amazon Web Services (AWS) CloudTrail.
 Specifically CloudTrail records AWS API calls for an account.
-For details, see Configure AWS (CloudTrail) Event Sources in NetWitness Platform • Azure: Collects events from Microsoft Azure.
-For details, see Configure Azure Event Sources in NetWitness Platform .
+For details, see Configure AWS (CloudTrail) Event Sources in NetWitness • Azure: Collects events from Microsoft Azure.
+For details, see Configure Azure Event Sources in NetWitness .
 Customers can use this framework to develop their own collection protocols.
 SDEE Collects Intrusion Detection System (IDS) and Intrusion Prevention Service (IPS) messages.
-For details, see Configure SDEE Event Sources in NetWitness Platform.
+For details, see Configure SDEE Event Sources in NetWitness .
 SNMP Trap Accepts SNMP traps.
-For details, see Configure SNMP Event Sources in NetWitness Platform.
+For details, see Configure SNMP Event Sources in NetWitness.
 Syslog Accepts messages from event sources that issue syslog messages.
 For details, see Configure Syslog Event Sources.
 Note: You do not configure Syslog Collection for Local Log Collectors.
 You only need to configure Syslog Collection for Remote Collectors.
 VMware Collects events from a VMware virtual infrastructure.
-For details, see Configure VMware Event Sources in NetWitness Platform.
+For details, see Configure VMware Event Sources in NetWitness .
 Windows Collects events from Windows machines that support the Microsoft Windows model.
 Windows 6.0 is an event logging and tracing framework included in the operating system beginning with Microsoft Windows Vista and Windows Server 2008.
+For details, see Configure Windows Event Sources in NetWitness .
+Logstash Utilize Logstash as a collection method, leveraging the various number of plugins supported by Logstash, such as: • Custom - This send the events from Logstash to NetWitness Platform. • Filebeat- This collects events from file. • Auditbeat - This collects audit events from an operating system (for example CentOS). • Export connector - This exports events from Decoder or Log Decoder to third party system.
+By default, Logstash version 7.10.0 is installed with all standard Logstash plugins (Beats, Export connector and so on) when Log collector is installed.
+For more information see, Configure Logstash Event Sources in NetWitness .

-For details, see Configure Windows Event Sources in NetWitness Platform .
-Windows Collects events from: Legacy Older Windows versions such as Windows 2000 and Window 2003 and collects from Windows event sources that are already configured for enVision collection without having to reconfigure them.
-NetApp ONTAP appliance event source so that you can now collect and parse NetApp evt files. • For more information, see.
+Collection Protocol Description Windows Legacy Collects events from: Older Windows versions such as Windows 2000 and Window 2003 and collects from Windows event sources that are already configured for enVision collection without having to reconfigure them.
+NetApp ONTAP appliance event source so that you can now collect and parse NetApp evt files.
+For more information, see.
 Windows Legacy and NetApp Collection Configuration.
-Note: You install the NetWitness Platform Windows Legacy Collector on a physical or virtual Windows 2008 R2 SP1 64-Bit server using the SALegacyWindowsCollector- version-number.exe .
+Note: You install the NetWitness Windows Legacy Collector on a physical or virtual Windows 2008 R2 SP1 64-Bit server using the SALegacyWindowsCollector - version-number.exe .